x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 Solve this equation, and if an eigenvector exists, all the vectors on the line spanned by it would be eigenvectors too.

-When all the basis vecetors happen to be eigenvectors, they are called eigenbases, and the corresponding transformation matrix would be diagonal.
+When all the basis vectors happen to be eigenvectors, they are called eigenbases, and the corresponding transformation matrix would be diagonal.
 Therefore a way to interpret a diagonal matrix is that all the bases are eigenvectors, with the diagonal entries of this matrix being their eigenvalues.

 A diagonal matrix has a nice property that